 Generally transient students are not eligible for financial assistance from GMC.
 However, a transient student, who is a HOPE scholar may be eligible.
+A transient student is limited to a combined 15 hours from both institutions to receive funds.
 Contact the Financial Aid Office for information.